cfloersch/keytool/TLS-Server-Process.md

 ```

 Again the `-rfc` argument indicates a PEM encoding to the export.
 In most cases, systems that
 want PKCS7 formatted certification chain do not care if it is PEM encoded or not.
+The output
+file would generally have a p7c extension

 The `-v` argument is important.
-If you exclude that you will get the certificate chain to
+If you exclude that you will get the server certificate chain
-root without the actual server certificate.
-Including it ensures you get the server cert and
+with intermediaries but excluding the root certificate.
+Including it ensures you get the full
-the entire chain.
+chain from server to root.

 Exporting the Certificate Chain in PEM Format
 ---------------------------------------------

 Some servers may want the certificate and it's certification chain.
 There are many different
 variations of that.
-This will show the PEM variant:
+This will show the individual PEM variant:

 ```
 keytool -exportpem -alias servera -keystore servers.pfx -v -file servera-chain.pem
 ```

 The `-v` argument is important.
-If you exclude that you will get the certificate chain to
+If you exclude that you will get the server certificate and
-root without the actual server certificate.
-Including it ensures you get the server cert and
+the intermediaries, but no root certificate.
+Including it ensures you get the entire chain,
-the entire chain.
+including root.

+There is no need to include the `-rfc` argument as this always outputs the chain in PEM
+format.

 In some cases you may need to edit the resulting file to include the private key at the
 head.